Isospin dependence of nuclear EMC effect from global QCD analysis: Conclusions

 \section{Conclusions}

 We have performed a global QCD analysis of the world's unpolarized proton, deuteron and $A=3$ data within the JAM Bayesian Monte Carlo framework, including for the first time the latest results from the \MAR experiment at Jefferson Lab on the $\hel/D$ and $\tri/D$ structure functions ratios~\cite{JeffersonLabHallATritium:2024las}.
 Most notably, we find that the $\hel/D$ ratio data cannot be described without the inclusion of nucleon off-shell corrections, without which we obtain a \chired of 5.10 for these data, while inclusion of off-shell corrections greatly improves the \chired to 1.04.
 These data clearly indicate the necessity of off-shell contributions to describe all of the world DIS data on $A \leq 3$ nuclei.
 A smaller improvement is also observed in the description of the $\tri/D$ data with the inclusion of off-shell corrections.
-Within our theoretical framework, which allows for both isoscalar and isovector off-shell corrections, we find that the combination of $\hel/D$ and $\tri/D$ data suggest the presence of both contributions.
-In particular, the full analysis indicates a small but nonzero signal for an off-shell isovector effect, as indicated by a nonzero off-shell $\delta u_1 - \delta d_1$ distribution.
+Within our theoretical framework, which allows for both isoscalar and isovector off-shell corrections, we find that the combination of $\hel/D$ and $\tri/D$ data suggest a sizable isoscalar contribution, with a slight preference for a nonzero isovector off-shell effect, as indicated by a nonzero $\delta u_1 - \delta d_1$ distribution.